 Many library databases automatically search with AND between search terms unless you specify otherwise -- just like Google.

 Use OR in a search to:

 Example: teacher OR instructor OR professor.

-As demonstrated in the image below, your results could come from any of the circles in the Venn diagram.
+As demonstrated in the image below, your results could come from any of the circles in the Venn diagram (all areas are shaded).
 Each result will contain one or more of your terms: teacher, instructor, or professor.